 To collect traffic characteristics, the following setup is used:

-- Two Machines A and B (Lenovo and HP, both AMD Ryzen 5 processor, 16GB RAM are connected over wifi network (2.4 GhZ) setup by a Galaxy A65 5G phone using hotspot function.
-Machine A runs the real time-frame capture, encoding packetization and UDP transmission (sender pipeline from the previous clause).
+- Two Machines A and B (Lenovo and HP, both AMD Ryzen 5 processor, 16GB RAM are connected over Wifi network (2.4 GhZ) setup by a Galaxy A65 5G phone using hotspot function.
+Machine A runs the real time-frame capture, encoding,packetization and UDP transmission.
 Machine B receives the packets and depacketizes, decodes and renders the frame (receiver pipeline from the previous clause).
 Wireshark is used to collect the traffic data.
 In this setup a relatively high bit-rate of 16 MBps is used.
 GStreamer 1.24.5 is used for the experiment.

 Figure 6.13.2.3.2-1 outlines the experimental setup.